 Advantages of Click and Mortar (Omnichannel) Business Model

-A click and mortar business helps reduce internal and external inefficiencies like labor, delivery costs, and inventory.
+A click and mortar business helps reduce internal and external inefficiencies such as labor, delivery costs, and inventory.
 Operating a physical store often involves hiring a high number of personnel to serve customers.
-Running an online store will mean that the business will need to automate some of the processes and only need a few in-house staff to manage the physical shop and operate the online store.
-It is also less expensive to set up an online store compared to setting up a physical shop.
+Running an online store means that the business will need to automate some of the processes and only need a few in-house staff to manage the physical shop and operate the online store.
+It is also less expensive to set up an online store, compared to setting up a physical shop.

 Operating both online and offline business provides access to a broader market.
 Operating a physical store limits the business to the geographical location in which it is located.
 Integrating an online store into the business gives the business access to a broad market outside its geographic area of operations.
-Plus, customers can access product information and make orders 24/7 without necessarily going to the physical stores.
-Customers who find the products online and want to try them first can visit the physical stores rather than going to another retailer.
+Plus, customers can access product information and place orders 24/7 without necessarily going to the physical store.
+Customers who find the products online and want to try them first can visit the physical store rather than going to another retailer.